TroyGrogan/Hangout/README.md

 <img width="1512" height="945" alt="User Searched Art and Clicked On Sports Categories Showcase" src="https://github.com/user-attachments/assets/35a14be9-2f69-408c-ae21-360f5d00a7d0" />

+### Search for Events:
-### Search for Events Based on Dates Available, Location, and Life Topic (Can choose 1, 2, or 3 search inputs):
+Search is based on "Dates Available", "Location", and "Life Category/Topic".

+Can choose between 1, 2, or all 3 search inputs.

 ### All 3 search inputs: